 The coating on the wheels wears off fairly quickly.

-The McCulloch ROB 1000 will prove to be a pretty good fit for your average customer as it is one of the cheaper options on the market despite the fact that it offers solid performance and all of the necessary features are present here.
+The McCulloch ROB 1000 will prove to be a pretty good fit for your average customer as it is one of the cheaper options on the market despite the fact that it offers solid performance as well as all of the necessary features that most people expect..

 20 - 50 mm